karthikb35/Rest_API/Testcases/README.md

 #Clone the repo at Python path or set the path environment variable to the path where this repo is cloned

-#Run test: pytest -v  --html=report.html
+#Run test: pytest -v  --html=report.html from directory where the repo was cloned